Danny Kaspar Basketball Camps

 “We will look forward to him recruiting mainly in the Houston, and I-10 corridor as he is from New Orleans,” Kaspar said.
 “We hope to expand our recruiting with his knowledge of these areas.”

-Jim Shaw is in his third season as assistant coach at Texas State after serving as director of basketball operations for the Bobcats in 2013-14.
+Jim Shaw is in his fourth season as assistant coach at Texas State after serving as director of basketball operations for the Bobcats in 2013-14.

 Last season, Shaw helped guide the Bobcats to one of the top turnarounds in program history when the Bobcats improved from eight wins in 2013-14 to 14 victories in 2014-15.